ARCHIVED: Research File System (RFS) at Indiana University

 4 Gbs (currently limited by network connection)

-You can access RFS from your personal computer using several methods; choose the method that best fits your work habits, operating system, and location:
+You can access your RFS files from your personal computer using several methods:

 Working with data containing PHI